 Budget Deficit: This is the difference between the income you are expected to receive this year and the expenditure amount you have entered for your services.
 In a lot of cases, what you'd have to spend to maintain the status quo is more than the amount available from your income sources.

 Using a fictional council, Arlen Hill Council as an example, this is how the budget parameters are calculated:

 Arlen Hill local council is consulting on its budget for 2019-2020.

-The council predicts to receive an extra £1,000,000 in revenue, which goes in the ‘total income service groups’.
+The council predicts to receive an extra £1,000,000 in revenue from income-generating services, which goes in the ‘slider income’.
 This assumes there is no change to this income.

 This means that the council has £1,000,000 overspend than the predicted budget for 2019-2020.
 This is 25% more than the predicted budget and means the council will need to reduce its budget for 2019-2020 by at least £1,000,000.

 Respondents will be asked to adjust the amounts for 'expenditure service groups' and 'income service groups' to address this budget discrepancy of £1,000,000 and balance the books.